-Remember - your lunch break is yours.
-Use it to squeeze in some extra physical activity, like a brisk walk, a cycle ride or even some yoga to stretch out your back and loosen up tight muscles.
+Your lunch break is yours; use it to squeeze in some extra physical activity, like a brisk walk, a cycle ride or even some yoga to stretch out your back and loosen up tight muscles.

-If you're at the office you might attract funny glances, but your back will thank you for it.
-Try using the following advice sheets to help you:
+Desk stretches are by far one of the most effective ways of preventing MSDs.
+You might attract funny glances if you're at the office, but your back will thank you for it.
+If you’re stuck for exercises to follow, try using the following advice sheets to help you:

 - Stretches for fingers, wrists and forearms

 - Leg and ankle exercises